preco21/hyper-aqua/README.md

 ## Configuration

-This theme provides several options to extend its config as much as you like.
+This theme provides handy options to extend its config as much as you like.

 You can set theme options by adding next to the end of `config` object in your `~/.hyper.js` config: